When to Invest in Major Medical Insurance8 minute read

 In 2014, the Affordable Care Act (ACA), also known as Obamacare, expanded health coverage to millions of previously uninsured Americans by expanding Medicaid and the establishing Health Insurance Marketplaces.
 Basically, anyone who is not covered under Medicare, Medicaid, the Children’s Health Insurance Plan (CHIP), and employer’s Health plan or other health coverage, need to obtain health insurance or else may face penalties and fees.

-Habilitative and rehabilitative devices and services (designed to help people with injuries, disabilities, or chronic conditions gain or recover mental and physical skills)
+- Rehabilitative devices and services (to help people with injuries, disabilities, or chronic conditions gain or recover mental and physical skills)

 Keep in mind that certain major medical insurance plans may also offer additional benefits such as dental coverage, vision coverage, and medical management programs (i.e. weight management, back pain, and diabetes).

 Similar to employer-based health plans, individual major medical coverage is comprehensive and long-term with policies 12 months.
 Renewal is automatic unless an individual selects a new health plan during the renewal period.

 As a general rule, the health plans are in set up in Metal Categories.

 Things to Consider When Assessing Your Health Care Needs

 When reviewing your health care coverage, it’s important to keep a few practical things in mind such as:

 - Do you take prescription drugs?